GyVn87/Charm-Rebalanced-Mod/README.md

 ***The original increase is almost insignificant which many players didn't bother using it.
 The use in Colosseum Of Fools is really interesting to me.
 It encourages high risk, high return playstyle when you have to sacrifice 2 notch slots.***
 ## Strength
 - Damage increase: 50% => 30%.
-- Now applies to Nail Art

-***This charm certainly needs a nerf, 50% increases in damage is purely evil.
-Moreover, is it weird when the charm only applies to Nail, don't you think?***
+***This charm certainly needs a nerf, 50% increases in damage is purely evil.***
 ## Heavy Blow
-- Notch cost: 2 => 1
 - Remove increased knockback
+- Increases Nail Art damage by 20%
 - Hits from Great Slash and Dash Slash now count as 3 hits to stagger a boss

 ***Why increase the knockback when you need to hit the enemies as many as possible.
 I believe this charm needs some reworks.***